LIZZIE DRURY MSC RNUTR

 Forage; should form the mainstay of any horses’ diet

 A horse that has been grazing grass, which has a high moisture content, will have to contend to a change to predominantly hay or haylage, and therefore a change to an increase in dry matter intake and reduced digestibility.
 This potentially could lead to impaction colic, so ensuring adequate water intake will be important.
-Fluid intake can be promoted by soaking hay and by feeding other high moisture feeds such as carrots and soaked sugar beet or Super Fibre Pencils.
+Fluid intake can be promoted by soaking hay and by feeding other high moisture feeds such as carrots and soaked sugar beet or Super Fibre Cubes.

 Horses also tend to drink less water when it is cold, so it is always useful if time allows to offer a bucket of warm water to increase water intake.
 If a box resting horse has access to an automatic drinker it is imperative to ensure that they are drinking from this.
 All too often we see problems with impaction colic’s that have been caused by insufficient water intake.
 If in any doubt hang some water buckets.
 Providing access to a salt lick and adding 2 ounces of salt per day to your horses feed will help to keep the thirst response stimulated, which will help to keep your horse hydrated.